mcagriaksoy/HighPreciseKannadaDigitRecogniser/README.md

 I have used CNN architecture to build a model.
 To increase accuracy, I have used different activation function that generally used with CNNs like ReLu, Sigmoid etc. The function is named swish is not generally described on Keras.

 Model Summary:

+I have used quite complex solution and architecture for digit recognizer.
+Layers can be seen on below:
 ```
 model = Sequential()
 get_custom_objects().update({'swish': Activation(swish )})